-On April 28, 2021, PRDOH issued the Administrative Order 21-27, which excludes all Subrecipients from compliance with the Regulation No. 9205 of PRDOH.26 Consequently, their procurement processes are subject to the standards set forth in 2 C.F.R. § 200.318 through 2 C.F.R. § 200.327.
-Lastly, the Administrative Order 21-27 provides that the procurement processes that were published before April 28, 2021 will continue to comply with Regulation No. 9205.
-Nonetheless, all Subrecipients are required to keep comprehensive records and documentation of their procurement processes to allow PRDOH to effectively carry out monitoring processes when required.
+On April 28, 2021, PRDOH issued the Administrative Order 21-27, which excludes all Subrecipients from compliance with the Procurement Manual for the CDBG-DR Program, No. 9205 (September 3, 2020) (Regulation No. 9205) of PRDOH.43 Consequently, their procurement processes are subject to the standards set forth in 2 C.F.R. § 200.318 through 2 C.F.R. § 200.327.
+Lastly, the Administrative Order 21-27 provides that the procurement processes that were published before April 28, 2021, will continue to comply with Regulation No. 9205.
+Nonetheless, a All Subrecipients are required to keep comprehensive records and documentation of their procurement processes to allow PRDOH to effectively carry out monitoring processes when required.